dangoslen/dangoslen-me-site/content/blog/consistency-is-not-the-goal.md

 </span>

 Many engineers will quickly point out that abstractions and interfaces are important and critical parts of writing good software.
-And they are write!
+And they are right!

 The difference in the chart is the between those engineers that understand them wield them as a tool vs. others who are trying to "do what experts do."
 The later - "consistency for consistencies sake" - leads to one thing: a mess.